radiomix/jenkins-ami/README.md

 # jenkins-ami
 We use packer to bake an AMI to run the Jenkins in a docker container or on the host.
+First we build an Instance-Backed AMI as a playground to convert it into an EBS-Backed AMI.

 ## Goal
-+ Play with Jenkins
++ Install and play with Jenkins on an Instance backed AMI
 + Backup Jenkins effectively
-+ Convert the current Jenkins Installation from an Instance backed AMI into an EBS backed AMI
++ Convert the current Jenkins AMI from an Instance backed AMI into an EBS backed AMI
++ Replay the Jenkins backup to the EBS backed AMI

 ## Tools
 We install these tools: